iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 ### Printing Numbers

-If you `echo` either a hexadecimal, binary, or octal number, Vim automatically converts them to decimals.
+If you `echo` either a hexadecimal, a binary, or an octal number, Vim automatically converts them to decimals.

 ```viml
 :echo 42